mps9506/rATTAINS/README.md

 ## File Caching

-By default rATTAINS will cache downloaded data to minimize calls to the EPA webservice.
+rATTAINS can cache downloaded data to minimize calls to the EPA webservice.
 If a function is run with the same arguments, the cached file will be read instead of downloading from the webservice.
 A message will print if the cached file is used.
 It is probably a good idea to periodically delete the cached files, especially when updating packages